anirudh-muthuswamy/Ekf_icp/README.md

 # Robot Navigation and Point Cloud Alignment

-This repository contains two core algorithms widely used in robotics and computer vision:
+This repository contains core algorithms widely used in robotics and computer vision:

 1. **Extended Kalman Filter (EKF):** Used for localizing a robot in 2D.
 2. **Iterative Closest Point (ICP):** Used to align 3D point clouds.